 - Identify the potential risks and hazards by using the health and safety checklist below

-- Decide who could be injured or made ill
+- Identify who could be injured or made ill

 - Prioritise the risks as low/medium/high

-- Record what actions you need to take to remove or control those risks
+- Record the actions you need to take to remove or control those risks

 You could also contact your local council for resources, advice and guidance within your local community, or search online for template risk assessment forms, for example, Healthy Working Living.

-If you are organising your own fundraising event, you are responsible for making sure the event has sufficient insurance.
+If you’re organising your own fundraising event, you are responsible for making sure the event has sufficient insurance.

 You may need public liability cover for some events to help protect you should a third party make claims due to injury or damage to a property.
 Please check with your insurer or the venue insurer if they can provide suitable cover.